emmaviolet/emmaviolet/README.md

 ### Hi there 👋, I'm @emmaviolet

-I'm currently working on the Special Projects Team at GitHub.
+I'm currently working on the Communities Team at GitHub.

 I also have a cat called Hector, and he is keen on naps.